deepali113/Projects/P4_SQL_Music_Store_Analysis/README.md

 - `String concatenation` using `||`

 ## 🔍 Sample Insights
-- Top 10 artists by revenue
+- Top 10 artists by revenue.
-- Most popular genres per country
+- Most popular genres per country.
-- Customers with the highest lifetime value
+- Customers with the highest lifetime value.
-- Spending trends by country and artist
+- Spending trends by country and artist.

 ## Database and Tools
 * Postgre SQL